-Equity and Equity related instruments include convertible debentures, equity warrants, convertible preference shares, equity derivatives etc. The scheme can invest upto 50% of Net Assets of Scheme into equity derivatives instruments.
+The scheme can invest upto 50% of Net Assets of Scheme into equity derivative instruments for the purpose of hedging and portfolio rebalancing.
 The Scheme may invest in derivatives upto 50% of the net assets of the Scheme for non-hedging purposes.